hanlily666/Photo-Album/README.md

 # Photo-Album

-An nterative photo album that is built with p5.js.
+An interative photo album that is built with p5.js.

 ## Project Brief